chilikasha/tinytools/README.md

 ## Camera

-- [Hand Mirror](https://handmirror.app/) - a macOS app that lives in the menu bar and gives a view from your camera when you click on it.
+- [Hand Mirror](https://handmirror.app/) - lives in the menu bar and gives a view from your camera when you click on it.

-- [Webcam Plus](https://webcamplus.app/) - use any camera on your iPhone as a **webcam** for your Mac.
+- [Webcam Plus](https://webcamplus.app/) - use any camera on iPhone as a webcam for your Mac.

 [`Table of contents`](#table-of-contents)